 - Employee training and development

-Human resources generalists collaborate with HR managers to manage the employee training programs and work for the betterment and growth of the department.
+Human resources generalists collaborate with HR managers to manage employee training programs and work for the betterment and growth of the department.

 HR generalists also establish the organizational values and culture and communicate these company trends with the employees to maintain the culture.
 On top of that, they also help the HR managers in developing business strategies that work for the betterment of business growth and employee experience.